 A complete blood count also detects low monocytes, which can indicate a number of problems, including a blood infection or bone marrow disorder like aplastic anemia.
 Decreased monocytes are also a side effect of chemotherapy and monoMAC, a rare genetic disorder affecting the bone marrow.

-Monocytes are an essential part of the immune system, but research suggests they can as a double-edged sword that both helps and hinders healing from some conditions.
-Some models show that monocytes rapidly migrating to a fibrotic liver in an attempt to heal the tissue can increase the severity of the disease.
+Monocytes are an essential part of the immune system, but research suggests they can be a double-edged sword that both helps and hinders healing from some conditions.
+Some research studies show that monocytes rapidly migrating to a fibrotic liver in an attempt to heal the tissue can increase the severity of the disease.
 That said, when they differentiate into macrophages, they can prevent additional damage.

 Atherosclerosis occurs when cholesterol accumulates on artery walls, reducing the space for blood flow.
 One study shows that this inflammation of the arteries attracts macrophages that are unable to clear the plaques, thus worsening the problem.
 This study also showed that, in mice, the progression of atherosclerosis slowed and was not as severe when the infiltrating monocytes and macrophages had a shorter lifespan.

 Studies also show that monocytes may play a role in tumor metastasis.
 Some cells derived from monocytes are known to suppress anti-tumor cells.
-One study shows that blocking a major monocyte attractant reduced tumor metastasis.
-Inhibiting these factors may prohibit tumor growth.
-That said, these studies used mice, and more research is needed.
+One study shows that blocking a major monocyte attractant reduced the spread of the tumor.
+Inhibiting these factors may [also] prohibit tumor growth.
+That said, these studies used mice, and more research is needed in human studies.

 Studies have also shown that certain monocytes can enter the brain.
 Experiments on mice indicate the cells can play a role in early central nervous system inflammation.
 Another area of interest is in the relationship between monocytes and Alzheimer's disease and whether the effects make plaques in the brain better or worse.
 The mechanism is unknown, but experiments in which monocytes were genetically engineered suggest that they could help treat Alzheimer's disease.